Brand0n-42/MPiT/README.md

 MPiT is a minimalistic MP3 player that lives in your terminal.

-MPiT should works on Linux, Windows, and macOS.
+MPiT should work on Linux, Windows, and macOS.

 **HOW TO INSTALL :** Download MPiT.py